 Instead of approaching training as a one-off initiative, instructional designers should take a leaf out of the marketing book to create a blended learning experience that is distributed over a longer period of time.
 Campaign-based learning uses marketing theories to zone in on a focus topic via interconnected bite-sized chunks of content through different mediums and different learning stages from pre-launch to follow-up campaigns.
-Consider blending digital content with offline points-of-contact (POCs) using social media, pop-up quizzes, company book clubs, posters, or town hall meetings.
+Consider blending digital content with offline points-of-contact (POCs) using social media, pop-up quizzes, company book clubs, poster templates, or town hall meetings.
 Learning campaigns help establish a continuous learning culture and have the power to create lasting behavior change.

 3) Targeted Learning Technology

 Priming students for deep learning is not reliant on traditional long-form content; in fact, it can be more effective to feed through a stream of strategically spaced learning bursts that are shorter in length, but highly targeted and broken down into discrete elements.
 Microlearning also makes it possible to send out ‘learning pulses’ in specific scenarios to allow for greater application of learning in context.